Guides

 • Therapy/mental health: Weekly or biweekly copays can add up to $1,000-3,000/year.

-Are you planning any medical work this year?
-Common high-dollar FSA-eligible expenses include:
+Yes.
+If you're planning any medical work this year, add the estimated out-of-pocket cost to your base amount.
+Common high-dollar FSA-eligible procedures include:

 • Orthodontia: $3,000-7,000 (often spread across plan years)